 Don't start running for the hills.
 We know it may sound eerily like it could mean your demise, but this is not a horror movie.
 It’s actually a 7-step process of complete relaxation and rejuvenation.

 You are taken through an entire regime of soaking in the healing waters of the lagoon.
 Then, it's time for cold therapy in a glacier-fresh pool, taking a cleansing sauna, and much, much more (or 4 more to be exact).
+Skip the queues and purchase your tickets online for a hassle-free, relaxing adventure.
 This is definitely a once-in-a-lifetime Iceland spa experience.

 Full Steam Ahead to Maximum Relaxation